 The heat losses are shown as Sankey diagrams.
 The first describes the optimal situation, with an energy efficiency of 82,4 % “as guaranteed” by the maker of the fired heater.

 The two other Sankey diagrams show the energy balance of the heaters A and B before the implementation of the measures.
-They run with an efficiency of 60,6 % and 62,35 %.
+They run with an efficiency of 60,6 % and 62,35 %, a “real world situation of one fired heater” /

 The arrows branching off at the top show the heat losses.
 I like the fancy icons that show how energy is lost through the walls, because of deteriorated or insufficient insulation, and heat energy in the effluent gases.
 The flows are given in MMBTU/h (millions of BTU per hour).